qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - In the process of creating new commands, it only do immutable borrow to base data, and only one mutable borrow to the command queue.
 - When executing the commands, it only do one mutable borrow to base data at a time.

 What if I need the latest state before executing the commands in queue?
 Then inspect both the command queue and base data to get latest state ([LSM tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) does similar things).
-This seems inconvenient, but can be often avoided by turning it into multiple stages, each stage only sees result of previous stage.
+You can often avoid needing to getting latest state during processing, by separating it into multiple stages.

 Treating mutation as data also has other benefits: